The Curves Editor provides access to animation curves generated by nodes in the tree.

 : Paste data from the clipboard into the displayed curve.
 The Paste button is only available when one curve is displayed.
 Curves can be displayed or hidden using the named buttons that appear above the curve editor.

-: When this button is enabled, the left mouse button can be used to draw a rectangle inside which new keyframes will be added to the curves.
+: When this button is enabled and selection mode is active, the left mouse button can be used to draw a rectangle inside which new keyframes will be added to the curves (Selection mode can be activated by holding the Control keyboard shortcut).

 : Insert a new keyframe in all curves at the current frame.